-Welcome to MetaBridge v1.2, a user-friendly web tool for network-based integrative analysis of metabolomics data.
-Here you can upload a set of metabolites and identify the directly interacting enzymes for network integration.
+Welcome to MetaBridge, a user-friendly web tool for network-based integrative analysis of metabolomics data.
+Here you can upload a list of metabolite IDs and identify the directly interacting enzymes for network integration.

 To start, you'll want a set of metabolites as HMDB or KEGG IDs.
-We recommend MetaboAnalyst for metabolomics data processing, as well as ID conversion if you have only compound names.
+We recommend MetaboAnalyst for metabolomics data processing and ID conversion, if you have only compound names.

-With the output of MetaBridge, you can create a protein-protein interaction network representative of your metabolomics data.
-We recommend NetworkAnalyst for generation of these networks and for network-based integration with protein-protein interaction networks created from other omics types.
+With the output of MetaBridge, you can create a protein-protein interaction network using your metabolomics data.
+We suggest NetworkAnalyst for generation of these networks, and for network-based integration with data from other omics types.

 Click the button below to Get Started!
-If you'd like to learn more about how MetaBridge can be used, check the Tutorial.
-For more information, including where to report bugs or other problems, please refer to the About page.
+If you'd like to learn more about how MetaBridge can be used, check our Tutorial.
+For more information, including where to report bugs or problems and how to cite MetaBridge, please refer to the About page.

-To start using MetaBridge, you need to upload a list of compounds of interest as metabolite IDs.
-If you are starting with raw metabolomics data (i.e. compounds names, such as glucose), you will need to preprocess your metabolites with your method of choice to obtain compounds of interest and their corresponding metabolite IDs.
+To get started with MetaBridge, you'll need to upload your list of compounds as HMDB or KEGG IDs.
+If you are starting with raw metabolomics data (i.e. compounds names, such as glucose), you will need to preprocess your metabolites with your method of choice to obtain their corresponding HMDB or KEGG IDs.
 We recommend MetaboAnalyst for metabolite preprocessing and ID mapping, available by selecting “Other Utilities” then “Compound ID Conversion.”